AutumnPearce/AnatoMate/README.md

 # Dependencies

-For web live server demo:
-Recommended extension to download:
-- Live Server Web Extension

-There are no additional dependencies.
+There are no dependenices, only a web browser is required.
+The project can run by opening <code>index.html</code> in a browser.

 # Constraints